 December 3rd, 2012 is a date I’m not likely to forget anytime soon because it marks when I began my career path as a Training Coordinator at Pythian.
-I’ve only looked back once and that was just to reflect in awe on the three fantastic months which have just flown by.
+I’ve only looked back once, and that was just to reflect in awe on the three fantastic months that have just flown by.

 Stepping into our office can sometimes feel like stepping into a vortex where time elapses at an exhilarating and ridiculously accelerated pace.
 My days are spent developing, coordinating, meeting, scheduling, coaching, and thriving.
 This must be what it feels like when you truly love what you do.
 Time never drags.

 Preparation is often key in any situation where a successful outcome is desired.
 For the most part, I had felt ready for everything that my new employer was going to bring to the proverbial table.
-I’ve learned a lot and met amazing people who have provided me with support, advice and guidance since Day One.
-This post provides me with an opportunity to pay it forward to someone else.
+I’ve learned a lot and met amazing people who have provided me with support, advice, and guidance since Day One.
+This post gives me the opportunity to pay it forward to someone else.

 In homage to my three month anniversary at Pythian, I’ve comprised the following list of five tips for anyone who is considering a future within our corporation.

 1. Believe the Hype: We’re truly a league of extraordinary people.
 Our offices around the globe are filled with some of the top IT talent in the world.
 We have Oracle ACEs, a Microsoft Certified Master, a powerful Executive team, and an internal network of other brilliant minds.
 Since our services are remote and global, our team is a rich and diverse tapestry of talent.
 Pythian’s HR team is stringent with their hiring practices and carefully measures the caliber of the professionals they recruit into our environment.
 A lot of people say this (but thankfully for us it’s true), “Our business is built by the best of the best”.

 2. Be open.
 I’m excited to show up for work because I know that something will have been created by the time I leave.
 Creative minds are often the catalysts for big change in our industry.
 The key is to be open.